2019’s Best Brands & Series for Work Boots [with shock-verdicts]

 There are a few comparative downsides with Utility though:

-- They tend to make more steel toe variants which is by any means an old technology.
+- They tend to make more steel toe variants which are by any means an old technology.

 - Keen does not implement as many innovative technologies as their three main competitors do.